 Engine coolant is a combination of water and anti-freeze, which performs the role of stopping overheating of an engine.
 It is important to check on these levels before your long journey.

 The tyres on your car are essential to the safety of your car.
-Incorrectly inflated or damaged tyres might result in a blow-out or lose their grip on the roads surface which may result in an accident.
+Incorrectly inflated or damaged tyres might result in a blow-out or lose their grip on the surface of the road which may result in an accident.

 Ensure that the tyres on your car are fitted correctly and they are inflated to the right pressure.
 You can use a pressure gauge for tyres when they are cold to ensure the pressure is matching up to what is provided in the handbook for your vehicle.